 Gotta love Apple’s search engine.
 Google, they’re not…

 There actually are numerous port knocking clients for both Android and iOS devices.
 Here are two that we’ve tested that work: PortKnock for the iPhone and iPad is 99¢ and PortKnocker for Android is free.
 Some clients work better than others, and some don’t work at all or work only once.
 DroidKnocker always worked great the first time.
 Then it wouldn’t work again until the smartphone was restarted.
 KnockOnD for the iPhone, which is free, worked fine with our office-based server but wouldn’t work at all with a cloud-based server at RentPBX.
-With all the clients, we had better results particularly with cloud-based servers by changing the time between knocks to 200 milliseconds.
+With all the clients, we had better results particularly with cloud-based servers by changing the timing between knocks to 200 or 500 milliseconds.
 How and when the three knocks are sent seems to matter!
 Of all the clients on all the platforms, PortKnocker was the least temperamental and offered the most consistent results.
 And you can’t beat the price.
 A typical setup is to specify the address of the server and the 3 ports to be knocked.
 Make sure you have set the correct UDP/TCP option for each of the three knocks (the default setup uses 3 TCP ports), and make sure the IP address or FQDN for your server is correct.